SWI-Prolog/swi-prolog-feedstock/README.md

   - Building using GMP crashes.
 This is also the problem for the non-conda build, so we revert to the bundled LibBF

+## Windows (x64)

+Builds using VS 2022.

+Issues

+  - Not extensively tested
+  - Uses bundled LibBF for big integers and rational numbers

 ## Install miniconda